epam/hubctl/CONTRIBUTING.md

 Issue from *"Done"* status goes into maybe moved *"In Progress"* status (or even reopened) if additional work have been identified.
 We do not want to keep duplicated issues (or regressions in case of bugs) as separate issues.
 Instead, please re-energize the existing issue.

-If duplicated issue have been identified it should be closed with labeld `duplicated` and reference to the original issue.
+If duplicated issue have been identified it should be closed with labeled as `duplicated` and reference to the original issue.

-## Branching Strategy

-There are three types of branches:

-- `main` (or `master`) branch - is the stable branch.
-It is used for releases only.
-No direct commits are allowed into this branch.
-- `develop` branch - is the integration branch.
-It contains the latest greatest features.
-Force push is not allowed here.
-Allows only lineal history.
-Changes merged on behalf of PRs (unless trivial, such as typo in readme file).
-Only merge-rebase workflow is allowed.
-- `feature branch` - created on behalf of feature/bugfix.

-    - Should be branched from `develop` branch.
-    - Should be merged back into `develop` branch.
-    - Should deleted once merged.
-    - Should contain issue number in the name.
-Before merged, a PR should be created.
-PR should be reviewed by at least one other developer.
-    - Force push is allowed here

-> Feature branches should be continuously integrated into `develop` branch.
-It should not take more than few days to integrate.

 ### Reporting Bugs